 Legal action is being investigated against manufacturers and distributors of the Tylenol (acetaminophen) on behalf of pregnant women who used the drug during pregnancy and children subsequently diagnosed with disorders such as Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder (ADHD), and more.

 The defendants aren’t the makers of the drugs, however.
 They are Walmart, Walgreens, CVS, Rite Aid, Costco, and Safeway, which all sell generic store brands of acetaminophen.

-You may be eligible to file a Tylenol Autism ADHD Lawsuit / Acetaminophen Autism ADHD Claim if you or a loved one used Tylenol and/ or Acetaminophen during pregnancy, and your child was subsequently diagnosed with ADHD or Autism Spectrum Disorder.
+You may be eligible to file a Tylenol Autism ADHD Lawsuit / Acetaminophen Autism ADHD Claim if you or a loved one used Tylenol and/or Acetaminophen during pregnancy, and your child was subsequently diagnosed with developmental disorders such as ADHD or Autism Spectrum Disorder.

 Contact Keith Law Group today for a risk-free consultation to discuss your legal options.

 Our law firm understands the sensitive nature of your claims, and we promise to handle your Tylenol Autism ADHD Lawsuit with care and respect.

 This week an incredibly important decision was made by Senior U.S. District Judge Denise Cote in the Southern District of New York.

 You can listen to the details of the update by watching the video below, which details the latest update in the Tylenol Autism ADHD Lawsuit:

 Acetaminophen Autism-ADHD Lawsuits are being consolidated in multidistrict litigation (MDL) in the US District Court: Southern District of New York.

 The Judicial Panel on Multidistrict Litigation (JPML) certified the creation of an MDL that names the manufacturers of generic acetaminophen as defendants, including Walmart, Walgreens, CVS, and other companies.